ItsLucas/luadecng-rs/README.md

 ## Acknowledgments

-The bytecode parser (`parser/` directory) is based on [luac-parser-rs](https://github.com/metaworm/luac-parser-rs) by [metaworm](https://github.com/metaworm), licensed under MIT.
-It supports Lua 5.1–5.4, LuaJIT, and Luau bytecode formats.
+The bytecode parser uses [luac-parser-rs](https://github.com/metaworm/luac-parser-rs) by [metaworm](https://github.com/metaworm).
 Thank you for the excellent work on Lua bytecode parsing.

 ## License